adam4321/amp-library/README.md

 ## This project is a single page web application for uploading schematics, images, and information about tube guitar amplifiers to create a knowledgebase for guitar circuit discovery.
 You will be able to view the library of amplifiers once you have signed in with a valid Google account.
 There are three layouts for the UI which depend on the screen width.
 The component for creating a new amp card is placed into a drawer on the left in the two movile views and the drawer can be opened by selecting the enter a new amp button.
+The layout is served as a client-side rendered React application and the database is Firebase's real time database.

 ## Desktop View